ESIREM: Academics

 Most lectures are conducted in French.
 Students are also required to pass the TOEIC English test with a minimum mark of 780/990.
 While most students are French, there are significant numbers of foreign students starting a program each year.
 Students are encouraged to intern in foreign countries.

 Material sciences

 Matériaux or material sciences was the main degree program at ESIREM when it was founded.
 It covers all aspects of material science, research and material engineering.

-Computer science & electronics
+Computer science and electronics

 Informatique/Électronique (Computer engineering, telecommunication and electronic engineering) was founded in 2003 in response to the increasing demand for engineers in the industry worldwide.
 First-year students in this program are required to complete an extensive two-semester core curriculum that covers physics, mathematics and computer science.

 During the second year, students can choose to pursue their studies in embedded electronics (Systèmes Embarquées (S.E)), network security & quality (Sécurité et Qualité des Réseaux (S.Q.R)) or software engineering (Ingénierie des Logiciels et des Connaissances (I.L.C)).
 Students are trained to overcome stress and solve problems professionally during the second and third years, becoming skilled engineers in a number of areas.